Skip to content

 Great Teaching

-All incoming freshmen are required to register for a Signature Course their first semester, kicking off their college career with a seminar that sets them up for success as an ASU student.
+All incoming freshmen are required to register for a Freshman Seminar their first semester, kicking off their college career with a course that sets them up for success as an ASU student.
 With over 50 options to choose from, students are able to jump right into a topic that interests them while interacting in small settings with their professors and classmates.
-Signature Courses are a great outlet through which students can investigate contemporary issues, delve into a topic they know interests them, or simply explore a new area of study.
+Freshman Seminars are a great outlet through which students can investigate contemporary issues, delve into a topic they know interests them, or simply explore a new area of study.

 DISTINCTIVE RESOURCES